 Frying the Buns:

-- Heat the oil on medium-low heat.
+- Heat the oil on medium-low heat until it reaches 350F.
 It will take about 5-10 minutes for the oil to heat up.
 To test if the oil is hot enough, pull a tiny piece of dough off of one of the buns and drop it in the oil.
 When it rises to the top with tiny bubbles all around it, the oil should be hot enough.

 - Prior to frying, gently press the buns down a second time to flatten them into an oval shape.